adityap7/Markdown-Repo_/Installation Guides_/Install Jenkins on AWS.md

   sudo systemctl status jenkins
   ```
 Step - 4 Open port 8080 from AWS Console
-  - I assume we are quite a lot achieved here.

-:smiley:In this way we have completed our installation of Jenkins on AWS:smiley:
+- In this way we have completed our installation of Jenkins on AWS.